Nischala258/Nischala_MAT496/README.md

 Now, in LangSmith we can see it in the threads feature.
 Here both the codes are saved like a conversation just like all the llms we use.
 This is useful of we want to debug a full conversation.

+# Module 2:

+## Datasets video:
+Datasets are a part of offline evaluation.
+It let’s us evaluate if the application is getting better or worse when changes ( new prompts, different model or new architecture) are made.

+Data sets are just a list of examples (input and optional output).

+We got to LangSmith and create a dataset from the scratch.
+We give it a name and description.

+**CODE:**

+We give a few input and output statements.
+Put our data set id in the code and create these as examples using client.create_examples() .

+In LangSmith, now we have a set of examples with input and ouput json files.
+Then we tag this, so that we can come back and work on this later.

+ We can add individual traces also to the dataset from LangSmith.
+We can also create separate datasets for document retrieved and response generated.

+We can edit the examples in the dataset in LangSmith.

+We can add input scheme (type, and format).

+We can examples manually in the dataset in LangSmith

+We can add AI generated examples also, the AI generates similar examples to what we added.

+We can also add splits (like subsets) and include whatever questions we want in it.